MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-github-actions/includes/2-understand-end-end-deployments.md

 :::code language="yaml" source="code/2-outputs-jobs.yml" range="7-24" highlight="3-4" :::

-Then, in a later job, you create a dependency on the job that created the variable by including the `needs` keyword, and you refer to the variable by using the name of the published variable:
+Then, in a later job, you create an explicit dependency on the job that created the variable by including the `needs` keyword, and you refer to the variable by using the name of the published variable:

 :::code language="yaml" source="code/2-outputs-jobs.yml" range="26-31" highlight="2, 6" :::